dariolopezd/dariolopezd.github.io/index.md

 * [BPS soliton winding around the black hole in Chern-Simons AdS$_{5}$ supergravity](https://ioppublishing.org/)

 In this manuscript we presented a black hole solution with a non-Abelian soliton of an especific branch of the Chern-Simons Supergravity.
 We computed their conserved charges and their topological properties.
 We found that the black hole is regular with finite energy and the soliton has a non-trivial winding around the black hole horizon.
 This manuscript is in revision to be published.

+## As Professor
+I have a very successfull carrer as Associate Professor, I have teached Physics at [UNAB](https://www.unab.cl/), at [UPLA](https://www.upla.cl/) and [PUCV](https://www.pucv.cl/).
+At PUCV, I earned the Distinguish Professor 2022 price, given by the students evaluation.